KonstHardy/online-translator__google-api/README.md

 ### Description

-Online translator with custom design built with JavaScript and Google Translate API,  allowing you to translate and listen to translation results in a native speaker's language
+Online translator with custom design built with JavaScript and Google Translate API,  allowing you to translate and listen to translation results in a native speaker's language.

+Online translator allows to translate to 7 languages (English, Russian, French, German, Korean, Chinese, Spanish).

 ### Preview